Proprietary Reverse Mortgage · California

 Is HomeSafe better than a HECM reverse mortgage?

 Not automatically.
 The best choice depends on age, home value, goals, and how you want the structure to behave over time.
+Both have tradeoffs.
+A side-by-side review of your specific situation is the only reliable way to compare them.

 Do I keep title with HomeSafe?